Make the most of your new Android with one of the best cell phones plans

 The last thing to consider with your phone plan is international features.
 While many postpaid services will include talk and text to some countries, you may need to pay by the minute to call internationally.
 If you need to call another country frequently, check to make sure it's included or at least cheap.

 If you need to travel to another country, things are a bit more limited.
 Google Fi is a shining example of international roaming support with more than 200 countries included for no extra charge.
 At least for data use.
-Some other carriers like Cricket offer service in Mexico and Canada.
+Some other carriers like Cricket Wireless offer service in Mexico and Canada, while others such as T-Mobile and US Mobile come with at least some international roaming data, though it may be slower than back home.

-There's a lot to keep in mind when you're looking for the perfect plan and carrier for your new phone, but if you stay focused on the aspects that are most important to you, there should be plenty of options.
+There's a lot to keep in mind when you're looking for the perfect plan for your new phone, but if you stay focused on the aspects that are most important to you, there should be plenty of options.
 It's not possible to eliminate all waste on your phone plan, and you'll likely buy more data than you need but running out is a lot more of a hassle.
-Still, the plans listed here will cover the needs of most people and help them make the most out of their phones.
+Still, the plans listed here will cover most people's needs and help them make the most out of their phones.

 Credits — The team that worked on this guide